 The Wildcats opened up the second half with an 11-1 run.
-They also held the Cyclones with only one field goal for the first 6:19 of the half.
+They also held the Cyclones with only one field goal for the first six-plus minutes of the half.
 It allowed Kansas-State to tie the game at 50.

 The Cyclones responded with a 15-3 run.
 Kansas State got back into the game thanks to two threes from guard Will Spradling.
 A thunderous breakaway dunk by Kansas State forward D.J.
 Johnson tied it at 66 with 5:01 minutes left.

 Foster scored 20 points and was a key catalyst in the Wildcats getting back in the contest.
 Guard Shane Southwell had 14 points and seven rebounds for Kansas State.

 Iowa State used 15 points from Niang to take a 46-34 halftime lead.